-In this article, we are going to discuss the three types of obsolescence in commercial real estate.
-We will define what they are, why they matter, and how to protect against them.
+In this article, we discuss the three types of obsolescence in commercial real estate: economic obsolescence, functional obsolescence, and physical obsolescence.
+We will define what each type of obsolescence is, why the types of obsolescence matter, and how investors can protect against them.
 By the end, readers should be able to identify potential obsolescence and use this knowledge as part of their investment due diligence process.

 At First National Realty Partners, we invest a significant amount of resources in the pre-purchase due diligence process to minimize the risk of obsolescence in our investments.
 To learn more about our current investment offerings, click here.